IAUBIDBY/IAU-Case-Study---Php-Junior-Developer/README.md

 - Create the project using ANY PHP framework
 - Create a pull request back to this repository for review

-Below theır are some instructions ıt may helpful you to complete your task
+Below their are some instructions it may helpful you to complete your task

 - https://help.github.com/articles/fork-a-repo/
 - https://help.github.com/articles/adding-a-remote/